|

 the reasonable use of water and, in the process, made clear its

 authority to weigh and protect public trust values.
+In 1955, the Legislature declared that

 in acting on appropriative applications, "the board shall consider the